 WordPress as a technology platform is coming up to 10 years old.
 As a result, it is no longer powered by some of the latest excitements and innovations in web technologies.

-Site speed a huge factor in a user’s experience – even the smallest bit of latency can cause a use to leave a web page.
+Site speed a huge factor in a user’s experience – even the smallest bit of latency can cause users to leave a web page.

-While WordPress site’s can be optimised for speed for things such as image optimisation it is still at a disadvantage when compared to the website that use the latest of web technologies.
+While WordPress sites can be optimized for speed for things such as image optimization it is still at a disadvantage when compared to the website that uses the latest web technologies.

-When it come to Search Engine Optimisation (SEO), Google puts a lot of weight on the user experience, now more than ever they will cherry pick results based a sites speed.
+When it comes to Search Engine Optimisation (SEO), Google puts a lot of weight on the user experience, now more than ever they will cherry-pick results based on a site’s speed.

-This is indeed harsh but at the end of the day Google is looking to provide their user’s with the best possible content.
+This is indeed harsh but at the end of the day, Google is looking to provide its user’s with the best possible content.

 If a user is bouncing from your site immediately because of poor loading times – Google will not be able to differentiate this from the user finding irrelevant content to their search engine.

-Don’t get me wrong, WordPress sites can be fully optimised to avoid this.
-However because of the huge reliance on plugins from an opensource market, the chances of unoptimized plugins slowing down your website is actually quite high.
+Don’t get me wrong, WordPress sites can be fully optimized to avoid this.
+However, because of the huge reliance on plugins from an opensource market, the chances of unoptimized plugins slowing down your website is actually quite high.

 This is where website owners and creators will need to look for web developers that are using more modern technologies to develop their website.

-While WordPress is undoubtedly a tool that lot of web developers are proficient in, for highly skilled developers, WordPress is just one of the many tools that they can utilise for building high functioning modern websites.
+While WordPress is undoubtedly a tool that a lot of web developers are proficient in, for highly skilled developers, WordPress is just one of the many tools that they can utilize for building high functioning modern websites.